cloudfoundry-incubator/push-apps/README.md

 helpful in debugging problems.
 Make sure to spin up a remote debugger in Idea for running this script.
 * There is an [End to End Acceptance Test](applications/acceptance-tests/src/test/kotlin/acceptance/EndToEndAcceptanceTest.kt) that will actually hit a real Cloud Foundry instance.
-The instance it will hit is based off the values you put in your `.envrc` (see an example below).
-This test does not run as a part of the build `./gradlew build`, but will run on CI, and is availabe via the `acceptanceTest` gradle task.
+The test will looking for the following environment variables to determine which environment to hit.

     ```
-    export CF_API=api.cf.example.com
+    CF_API=api.cf.example.com
-    export CF_USERNAME=admin
+    CF_USERNAME=admin
-    export CF_PASSWORD=secret
+    CF_PASSWORD=secret
+    CF_DOMAIN=cf.example.com
     ```

+This test does not run as a part of the build `./gradlew build`, but will run on CI, and is available via the `acceptanceTest` gradle task.

 ## Known Issues